Get 5% of discount using the code

 • The Shinobazu Pond in the South

-One of the best times to travel to Japan is during the cherry blossom season, which is between March and May.
-Take part in the Cherry Blossom festival that brings pink to life all around Japan.
+One of the best times to travel to Japan is during the cherry blossom season between March and May.
+At this time, the park comes to life with breathtaking colors and is even a part of the cherry blossom festival that takes place in Japan every year.

 How to get there:

 Ueno Park is located north of Akihabara.
-You can take the train at Akihabara station, get off at the following Ueno Station, and head out towards the east directly onto the park
+You can take the train at Akihabara station, get off at Ueno Station, and head out towards the east directly onto the park

-Also referred to as the Ghost Station, it was a functional station until it was closed in 1943.
-It was refurbished and reopened in 2013.
-However, it kept the iconic interior red brink to preserve its legacy.
+Also known as the Ghost Station, Manseibashi Station is one of the top places to visit in Akihabara, no matter what your interests are.
+It was a functional station until it closed in 1943.
+It was refurbished and reopened in 2013, and the iconic red brick interior was kept to protect its legacy.
 Inside, you’ll find numerous shops and restaurants blending the past and present.

 Find unique handwork and crafts, and there are even some temporary shops where you can get the perfect souvenir.
-Sit down and enjoy a coffee and some bakery, taking the time to relax and imagine what the station was like in the past.
+Sit down and enjoy a coffee and some bakery, or simply take some time to relax and imagine what the station was like in the past.

 How to get there:

-• First Floor & Second Floor: Namco Akihabara’s first two floors are filled with crane games offering figurines and character toys, including exclusive items.
+• First and Second Floor: Namco Akihabara’s first two floors are filled with crane games offering figurines and character toys, including exclusive items.

 • Third Floor: The third floor boasts rhythm-based arcade games, highlighted by eight Taiko no Tatsujin drum machines.